Free HR Services from our Employee Relations Experts. Find out more.

 Cultural understanding counts

-“More than this, however, you can save a lot of time and money in trying to find the right person.
-There are all sorts of surveys and studies showing just how expensive and time-consuming it can be to recruit staff — if you can save perhaps 10 or 20 per cent of their salary cost by minimising the recruitment process, you’re in a much better position.”
+In addition, you can save a lot of time and money in trying to find the right person.
+Recruiting staff can be expensive and time-consuming – saving just 10% or 20% of their salary cost by minimising the recruitment process places you in a much better position.

 How to recruit a former employee?